-At Solstice East, we specialize in treating young women who struggle with a wide array of issues including trauma, loss, attachment and the often-accompanying addictive patterns of behavior and thought.
+At Solstice East, we specialize in treating young women in a residential treatment setting who struggle with a wide array of issues including trauma, loss, attachment and the often-accompanying addictive patterns of behavior and thought.
 These are highly complex problems and require very specialized approaches to initiate and complete the healing process.
 Among many other approaches, our clinicians have received specialized, intensive training in trauma-focused interventions including:

 Eye-Movement Desensitization and Reprocessing (EMDR)